O4epegb/stash-police/README.md

 -   think about some graphs
 -   notes for checkouts and reports
 -   metrika
--   error reporting
+-   error reporting (sentry?)
--   installation/updates
 -   migrations
 -   show errors toasts
--   logo icon
--   logo text for loading and login screen
--   d'n'd for reports list
+-   d'n'd or sort for reports list
 -   filter for reports list

 ### Possible bugs